 Measles vaccination is reliable – it works – and most of us are vaccinated, or have been exposed in our childhood.
 If you are planning to travel to Israel, you should check that you have been immunized, most importantly you should make sure your children are immunized.

-The vaccine is only administered from 12 months, and it needs a second shot (minimum 6 months after) to develop maximum immunization.
+The vaccine is only administered from 12 months, and it needs a second shot (the standard schedule spaces doses years apart, but in an outbreak or travel situation a minimum of 4 weeks between doses is acceptable — check current Israeli Ministry of Health guidance) to develop maximum immunization.
 Thus infants and babies under the year of 1 are at risk, as well as immunosuppressed patients.

 I was vaccinated as a child, am I still at risk?